-Numerous inventions and subsequent development has taken place in EVs since 1828 when Anyos Istvan Jedlik, a Hungarian engineer known as the unsung father of electric motor as well as a dynamo, developed a small car model powered by the electric motor.
+Numerous inventions and subsequent development have taken place in EVs since 1828 when Anyos Istvan Jedlik, a Hungarian engineer known as the unsung father of electric motor and a dynamo, developed a small car model powered by the electric motor.
 Robert Anderson, a Scottish inventor, invented the first-ever crude electric vehicle (EV) sometime between 1832 and 1839.
-But, it was not efficient for practical use until 1859 when rechargeable batteries based on lead and acid to store electrical power came into existence, which was invented by the Gaston Plante, a French physicist.
+But, it was not efficient for practical use until 1859 when rechargeable batteries based on lead and acid to store electrical power came into existence, which Gaston Plante, a French physicist, invented.
 The EVs became popular in the late 1890s and early 1900s.
-Due to a lack of recharging infrastructure, exchangeable battery service came into existence in 1896, and Hartford Electric Light Company firstly deployed the concept through the service named GeVeco battery service.
-People used to buy a vehicle without any battery from General Vehicle Company, which is the General Electric Company’s subsidiary and exchangeable battery from Hartford Electric Light Company to run that vehicle.
+Due to a lack of recharging infrastructure, exchangeable battery service came into existence in 1896, and Hartford Electric Light Company first deployed the concept through GeVeco battery service.
+People used to buy a vehicle without any battery from General Vehicle Company, which is the General Electric Company’s subsidiary, and exchangeable battery from Hartford Electric Light Company to run that vehicle.
 But the decline of EVs in the automobile market again took place by the 1920s due to their low range and speed as the improved road infrastructure demanded vehicles with a much better range than that of the then-existing EVs.

 Over the years, several joint ventures and efforts took place to improve the efficiency of EVs in terms of range, speed, and operating cost.
-Tesla Inc., American automotive and energy company brought a revolution in EVs with its Tesla Roadster model which was the first all-electric car to deploy lithium-ion battery cells and to travel more than 200 miles per charge followed by Model S with a range of 370 miles and Tesla Model X with a range of 250-300 miles.
-Many other manufacturers like Mitsubishi, Nissan, General Motors, Volvo, Ford, etc. introduced their fleet of EVs with different concepts and technologies.
+Tesla Inc., an American automotive and energy company, brought a revolution in EVs with its Tesla Roadster model, which was the first all-electric car to deploy lithium-ion battery cells and to travel more than 200 miles per charge, followed by Model S with a range of 370 miles and Tesla Model X with a range of 250-300 miles.
+Like Mitsubishi, Nissan, General Motors, Volvo, Ford, etc., many other manufacturers introduced their fleet of EVs with different concepts and technologies.

 As the progress of EV relies entirely on the development of the batteries, patent applications in the field of batteries overtook the filings in the combustion engine field around 2010.
-As the batteries have numerous other applications in several different areas, the manufacturers filed patents as vehicular batteries in particular.
-Innovation, research, and development of combustion engines is slowing down, as can be observed from the graphical representation below.
+As the batteries have numerous other applications in several different areas, the manufacturers filed patents as vehicular batteries.
+As a result, innovation, research, and development of combustion engines are slowing down, as observed from the graphical representation below.

 Between 1998 and 2018, the count of patent applications altogether increased by about 350%.
-In the same period, the count of applications concerned with batteries grew by about 1150%, whereas combustion engine applications grew by just about 200%.
+In the same period, the number of applications concerned with batteries grew by about 1150%, whereas combustion engine applications grew by about 200%.

-Tesla Inc., which is among the top EV manufacturers, has filed several patent applications, mainly encompassing the EV technologies.
-For example, the patent application US20190070924A1 titled “Optimal source electric vehicle heat pump with extreme temperature heating capability and efficient thermal preconditioning” discloses a method of thermal management of the vehicle components including the cabin.
+Tesla Inc., which is among the top EV manufacturers, has filed several patent applications, mainly encompassing EV technologies.
+For example, the patent application US20190070924A1 titled “Optimal source electric vehicle heat pump with extreme temperature heating capability and efficient thermal preconditioning” discloses a method of thermal management of the vehicle components, including the cabin.
 Conventional thermal systems have generally focussed on the cabin’s cooling but not it’s heating.
 However, this application tries to provide a solution for heating the cabin by using the vehicle’s heat pump system without the requirement of heaters.
-The disclosed method saves a considerable amount of energy that leads to an improvement in the range of EVs.
+As a result, the disclosed method saves a considerable amount of energy, leading to an improvement in the range of EVs.